wimberlyw/ardumiibo/README.md

  ## Powerboost and Booster Cables

  1. Follow the directions from Adafruit to hook up a switch to your Powerboost.
-You're going to want to mount the switch with wires instead of directly to the board so we cna remote mount it.
+You're going to want to mount the switch with wires instead of directly to the board so we can remote mount it.
   - https://learn.adafruit.com/adafruit-powerboost-500-plus-charger/on-slash-off-switch